Prattsburgh Budget Explainer

 2026-27 revenue mix

 $12.23M total.
-State aid, reserves, and fund balance together make up about 69% of revenue — but state aid is projected to rise only 1%.
+State aid, reserves, and fund balance together make up about 69% of revenue — but state aid is projected to rise only about 2%.

 Source: Prattsburgh CSD 2026-27 Budget Notice.